daydreamersjp/SimilarLineFromDMM/README.md

 ##  4) Making the app externally accessible through HTML by running it on AWS Linux instance.
 </br>
-There is a long line of items to learn for a beginner to start first AWS EC2 instance.
+There is a long list of items to learn for a beginner to start first AWS EC2 instance.
 As an example, see <a href='https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance'>AWS official tutorial</a> to set up the AWS EC2 Linux instance.

 </br>